Follow:

 Food-Grade Natural Agents

-Natural anti-caking options include calcium carbonate, which performs well in basic pH environments.
-Silica offers exceptional moisture control and meets food-grade standards.
-Bentonite proves particularly valuable in high-humidity settings, where its natural binding properties excel.
+Natural anti-caking options include agents like **calcium carbonate**, which performs effectively in basic pH environments. **Silica** (silicon dioxide) stands out for its exceptional moisture control capabilities and its adherence to stringent food-grade standards. **Bentonite** proves particularly valuable in high-humidity settings, where its natural binding properties excel.

 Industrial-Grade Synthetic Agents

-The synthetic category features sodium aluminosilicate, which has become the standard for seasoning and salt products.
-Magnesium stearate remains the preferred choice in pharmaceutical manufacturing, where consistent powder flow is essential.
+The synthetic category features substances like **sodium aluminosilicate**, which has become a standard choice for seasoning blends and salt products. **Magnesium stearate** remains the preferred selection in pharmaceutical manufacturing, where consistent powder flow is absolutely essential for tablet and capsule production.

 Specialty Hybrid Formulations

-Modern manufacturing demands have led to the development of hybrid agents.
-These specialized formulations combine natural and synthetic components to address complex requirements.
-While their cost exceeds traditional options, their enhanced performance justifies the investment in demanding applications.
+The increasing demands of modern manufacturing have spurred the development of **hybrid anti-caking agents**.
+These specialized formulations combine both natural and synthetic components to address highly complex requirements.
+While typically more expensive than traditional options, their enhanced performance often justifies the investment in demanding applications where optimal product integrity is paramount.

 Detailed Performance Metrics of Anti-Caking Agents